MahdiELHasra/The-Ultimate-TypeScript-Course/README.md

 ### Configuring TypeScript

 To optimize the TypeScript compiler we have the option to adjust parameters in a configuration file called `tsconfig.json`.
 This file enables us to tailor the compilation process according to our projects requirements.

+## Course Overview

+Now that we have a basic understanding of TypeScript and its role in modern web development, let's take a sneak peek at what you'll learn in this course: